Two talks that summarize my recent work

 § Online algorithms are needed for real-time applications; and even for offline applications, they are faster and need less storage compared to batch techniques.
 Moreover, online approaches can provide a natural way to exploit temporal dependencies in the dataset.
 We can show that ReProCS uses slow subspace change to provably allow for significantly more correlated support sets of the sparse vectors compared to some batch methods.

-§ Application to video analytics problems was demonstrated – we showed that ReProCS significantly outperforms most existing batch and online robust PCA algorithms for separating difficult video sequences into foreground and background layers.
+§ Application to the video analytics problems was demonstrated - we showed that ReProCS significantly outperforms most existing batch and online robust PCA algorithms for separating difficult video sequences into foreground and background layers.
 See webpages of Han Guo or Chenlu Qiu

 § Obtained a correctness result for ReProCS.
 We show that under mild assumptions, with high probability, ReProCS can exactly recover the support set of the sparse vectors at all times; and the reconstruction errors for both the sparse and low-dimensional vectors are bounded by a time-invariant and small value.
 Moreover, the subspace recovery error decays down to a small value within a short delay after a subspace change.
 To the best of our knowledge, our result is the first correctness result for an online (recursive) robust PCA algorithm or equivalently for sparse plus low-rank matrix recovery.